OneSignal/onesignal-ngx/README.md

 ### Init Options

-You can pass other options to the `init` function.
-Use these options to configure personalized prompt options, auto-resubscribe, and more ([full list of initialization options](https://documentation.onesignal.com/v11.0/docs/web-sdk#init)).
+You can pass other [options](https://documentation.onesignal.com/docs/web-sdk-reference#init) to the `init` function.
+Use these options to configure personalized prompt options, auto-resubscribe, and more.

 <details>
   <summary>Expand to see more options</summary>